 If you have poor or damaged credit and you're looking for the best credit card options (including secured or unsecured credit cards), you've come to the right place.
-MoneyRates.com has assembled some of the top bad credit credit cards available.
+MoneyRates.com has assembled credit credit cards for individuals with bad credit.

 A lost job, a medical bill, an unmanageable mortgage payment -- these days, there are many reasons for a blemished credit history.
 Even if you have fair or bad credit, you have options for credit cards.
-By choosing one of the best credit cards for people with bad credit, you can take the first step in rebuilding your financial history.
+By choosing a credit card for individuals with bad credit, with good credit management, you can take the first step in rebuilding your financial history.

 These quotes are from credit card issuers which have paid for a link to their website.
 Offers are subject to change without notice and may not be the same for all consumers.

 Choosing a good card when you have bad credit

 If you have fallen on hard financial times, a credit card may seem out of your reach.
 Late payments, bankruptcy, and other financial troubles can create a serious dent in your credit score, and that can lead to credit card companies considering you too great a risk.
 That's where cards aimed at those with bad credit or poor credit might be able to help.

 The best way to overcome bad credit is to build good credit.
 The best cards for bad credit can allow you to do that by providing a small credit limit and allowing you to prove your creditworthiness by keeping your balance low, paying your bill on time and using the card wisely.

 There are two types of credit cards for those with poor credit:

 - Secured credit card.
 To obtain a secured credit card, you must first deposit a certain amount of money with the issuing bank.
 The most common amount is between $300 and $500.
 This becomes your line of credit.
 Over time and with an excellent record of payments, the bank might offer a higher line of credit without asking for an additional deposit.